omaralmgerbie/flutter-labs/assignment/todo/HINTS.md

 ## Hints

-here you will find hints to assist you with the assignment. also if you have any questions submit an `issue` in this repo with a clear title and description for your question or if you're having issue implementing the requirements.
+I have included some hints here to help you with the assignment. also if you have any questions submit an `issue` in this repo with a clear title and description for your question or if you're having issues implementing the requirements.

 ### Structure